United pulls 737 Max until June, adding to Boeing woes

 NEW YORK (AP) — United Airlines says the Boeing 737 Max has been pulled from its flight schedule until June, the latest in a string of troubling news plaguing the airplane manufacturer.

-The developments follow Boeing’s announcement Monday that it would halt Max production in January.
+The developments follow Boeing’s announcement Monday that it would halt Max production in January as it became increasingly clear that it still has many regulatory hurdles to clear.
 It did not say when production would resume.

 Also on Friday, Spirit AeroSystems, which builds fuselages for Boeing, said it will end deliveries intended for the Max as damage from the troubled plane begins to ripple outward to suppliers.
 Adding to the woes, Boeing’s new Starliner capsule went off course Friday during its first test flight.
 It was supposed to go to the International Space Station, but will not land there as planned.

-Airlines have already been dealing with the ripple effects of the Max, which was grounded worldwide after the second of two crashes of its jet.
-They have delaying putting the Max into their flight schedules, which has led to fewer available seats and higher prices.
+Airlines have already been dealing with delayed flight schedules tied to the Max, which was grounded worldwide after the second of two crashes of its jet.
+That has led to fewer available seats and higher prices.
 The grounding also has stopped airlines from adding routes and expanding, analysts say.

 United said Friday that the airline expects to cancel thousands of flights in coming months as a result of the grounding.
 The company had previously planned to return the plane to its flight schedule in March.
 United currently has 14 Max-9 aircraft, but it was supposed to have 30 by this time.